UCLA-IRL/NAC-ABE/README.md

 #### 3. libbswabe ###

-ndn-abac is using attribute-encryption support provided by library [libbswabe](http://hms.isi.jhu.edu/acsc/cpabe/).
+NAC-ABE is using attribute-encryption support provided by library [libbswabe](http://hms.isi.jhu.edu/acsc/cpabe/).
 You should download the libbwable library first and then install the library.

 ```
 // bash